George Stephen (abolitionist): Public Lectures

+Building on the early campaign work done by Thomas Clarkson, Stephen and the Agency Society also orchestrated a lecture tour around the United Kingdom in 1832 to raise awareness and campaign for the abolitionist cause.
+Speakers were selected that were loyal to the immediatists cause and lectures focused on arguing against slavery based on facts and statistics.
+Circuits were established in advance and Society agents on the ground would promote the lecture and stir up public sentiment in advance of the lecturers arrival.
+These lectures were remarkably successful and, since the Society started in 1832, the number of local anti-slavery associations grew from two hundred to twelve thousand.

+In one instance, the Agency Society organised lectures in Borough Market and Whitechapel, but were met with mobs of workers whose livelihoods depended on sugar from the colonies who were paid by slaveholders to shout down the speakers.
+Fights broke out around London.
+Stephen was assaulted three times and received a dagger in the post with the message 'Death to the Abolitionist!!!' on it.

+Slavery Abolition Bill

+As the details of the slavery abolition bill were debated, tensions grew over the inclusion of compensation and apprenticeships.
+The Agency Society fiercely condemned the inclusion of compensation measures and, in July 1833, Stephen began to campaign that abolitionists Members of Parliament should vote against the bill in protest of the inclusion of apprenticeships.
+On 24 July, Thomas Buxton successfully pushed for limiting the length of apprenticeships.

 Later life and Australia

 Sir George (who was knighted in 1837, being the first so honoured after Queen Victoria's accession) subsequently ceased to practise as a solicitor, with a view to being called to the Bar.
 This was accomplished, in 1849, under the auspices of Gray's Inn; and Sir George then removed to Liverpool, where he practised at the local Bar for some years.

 Business falling off, Stephen determined to follow his two sons to Australia, and took up his residence in Melbourne in 1855.
 Though this step was afterwards a matter of regret with him, he did fairly well at the Victorian Bar, principally in insolvency cases, and became a Q.C. in 1871.
 In 1866 he acted as Commissioner of Insolvent Estates at Geelong.

 He died in Caulfield, Victoria on 20 June 1879.

 Works

 In addition to an autobiography written for his children, Sir George published, in 1839, anonymously, Adventures of an Attorney in Search of a Practice; and was also the author of The Jesuit at Cambridge, published the same year; and of Adventures of a Gentleman in Search of a Horse, a brochure intended to illustrate in an amusing form the operation of the warranty law, which ran through half a dozen editions.
 Sir George also wrote several orthodox law books and a "Life of Christ."